 Work towards money goals that are small and manageable so that you can reap quick results.
 Long-term goals are important but so are short-term ones.

 19. Beware of the Self Fulfilling Prophecy

 If your psych yourself out before setting up the debt, you will not succeed.
 Switch to more positive mantras for a good experience and a desirable financial outcome.Image source: pixabay.com

 20. Get Your Personal Finances in Shape

-Discipline associated with organizational skills is essential for getting your personal finances basics into shape.
+The discipline associated with organizational skills is essential for getting the basics of your personal finances into shape.
 Beware of reckless spending as it can be a heavy burden to carry.